About bowel screening

 You will be invited to take part in free bowel screening unless you tell us you don’t want to.
 You can opt out by calling freephone 0800 924 432 or email email@example.com.

 Information on any further assessment or treatment you may have will be collected from and disclosed to both public and private health services to assist in managing your health care, and to monitor and evaluate the National Bowel Screening Programme.

-Personal information and data are collected, stored, accessed and destroyed to a standard that complies with the Health Information Privacy Code 2020 and the Health Act 1956.
+Personal information and data are collected, held, accessed and destroyed in accordance with the Health Information Privacy Code 2020 and the Health Act 1956.

 If you want to make a complaint

 The Code of Health and Disability Services Consumers’ Rights allows you to make a complaint in a way that is appropriate for you.

 If you want to make a complaint about this programme or the service you have received, you can phone the National Bowel Screening Programme on 0800 924 432, or email firstname.lastname@example.org.

 You can also get information from the Office of the Health and Disability Commissioner.
 Call 0800 112 233 or visit the Health and Disability Commissioner website.